svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_current_status/index.md

 of `eval_cps_program`.

 The evaluator used in lispBM is an attempt at a continuation passing style evaluator.
-While implementing this I looked at a lot at [Lisperator](http://lisperator.net/pltut/cps-evaluator/) and it helped me quite a bit.
+While implementing this I looked a lot at [Lisperator](http://lisperator.net/pltut/cps-evaluator/) and it helped me quite a bit.
 However, writing this in C rather than, I think it was, Javascript introduces some extra complexities.
 One big difference